-Model boat plans are harder to come by than you’d think.
-In over 20 years of model boat building I’ve never stopped looking for sources of decent plans.
+Model boat plans are harder to come by than you would think.
+In all my years of model boat building I've never stopped looking for sources of decent plans.
 I’ve been happily surprised a number of times and disappointed at least just as often.

-In an effort to help other hobbyists out there I’ve decided to list sources that I think could be useful.
-Depending on your interests, some of the listed resources may be golden, or completely useless.
-I’ve tried to add comments to help your determine if a book or plan is worth your time and money.
+In an effort to help other hobbyists I've decided to list sources that I think could be useful.
+How useful will depend on your interest as most sources are pretty specific to an era or narrow subject - sometimes just a single ship.
+I've tried to add comments to help your determine if a book or plan is worth your time and money.

+First, some shameless self-promotion.
 I'm now offering plans for sale in the store section (use link above).
-The plans are all CAD generated in PDF format at very competitive prices.
+The plans are either CAD generated in PDF format or scanned and carefully edited to enhance the print quality.
+In either case they are offered at very competitive prices.
 The best part is that you download them directly onto your computer and print them at home or at your local copy store.
 Easy as pie as they say.
 Here is more information on printing PDF plans.

 This page is a list of websites that offer free model boat and ship plans.
 I’ve made no effort in distinguishing quality of the plans or difficulty in building a model from them.
 Some of these plans show model construction, which should make it easier for a beginner to complete.